rcos/rcos-handbook/docs/grading/attendance.md

 ### Requesting Excused Absences

-Currently, in order to request an excused absence, you must contact a Coordinator or Faculty Advisor.
+Currently, in order to request an excused absence, you must contact a Faculty Advisor.

 For foreseen absences (e.g. hackathons, conferences, job/grad school interviews, etc), this must be done at least 48 hours in advance of the first session you will miss.

 For unforeseen absences (e.g. illness, family emergency), this must be done within 1 week of returning to RCOS.

-For extenuating circumstances, please speak to a Coordinator or Faculty Advisor directly.
+For extenuating circumstances, please speak to a Faculty Advisor directly.

 In the future, functionality will be implemented to request excused absences!